 I have more than one idea for a grant proposal, can I submit a draft?

 No, we do not accept incomplete applications.
 We encourage you to contact us to discuss your grant proposal if you have questions.

 Can I apply to more than one grantmaking program?

 Yes.
 However, if you receive an award, you must wait one year to reapply to that program.
 Also, in order to consider a new grant application, we must have the final report for any grants awarded on file.
 It’s OK to reapply to any grant program if you did not receive an award.
 Generally speaking, Program and Capacity Building grants are derived from the same funding, so we recommend that you apply for your highest priority project before making a determination on a second application.

 When will I be notified of a decision?

-Typically, we notify all applicants in writing within three months of the proposal deadline.
-There are also specific deadlines included in each grant program’s guidelines.
+There are specific deadlines included in each grant program’s guidelines.